n3vrmr/datto-item-vault/README.md

 Which character slot the item belongs to.
 For Weapons, can be either Kinetic, Energy or Power.
 For Armor, Head, Arms, Chest, Legs or Class Item.

 ## season (int-64)
 Indicates which Destiny 2 season this item is attributed to.
+This is determined by what icon appears on the weapon in the videos.

 ## sunset (bool)
 Indicates whether the item is sunset or not.